Ethics, Transparency and Good Governance

 Neoenergia has as one of its values adherence to Ethical Principles guiding its conduct and that of its employees, based on integrity and compliance with the Brazilian legislation and the best business practices.
 Additionally, the company requires that its suppliers of goods and services adopt integrity and adhere to the principles supported by the company in its Code of Ethics and Integrity Policies.

-Reflecting these commitments, for the second consecutive year, Neoenergia, was one of the 23 companies to receive the 2017 Pro-Ethics Label, an initiative of the Ministry of Transparency, Inspection and Controller General of the Union, and Ethos Institute, which recognizes companies that adopt and disseminate licit, ethical and transparent practices in their activities.
-It also reached the highest score in an anticorruption program and organizational transparency, coming in 1st place among the 100 largest companies and the 10 largest Brazilian banks, in the Study Transparency in Corporate Report published by Transparency International in January 2018.
+Reflecting these commitments, Neoenergia was one of the 23 companies to receive the 2016 and 2017 Pro-Ethics Label, an initiative of the Ministry of Transparency, Inspection and Controller General of the Union, and Ethos Institute, which recognizes companies that adopt and disseminate licit, ethical and transparent practices in their activities.
+Neoenergia also complied with the admissibility requirements set forth in the 2018-2019 Pro-Ethics Regulation, having the Neoenergia Integrity Program content review beginning in April / 2019.The Company also reached the highest score in an anticorruption program and organizational transparency, coming in 1st place among the 100 largest companies and the 10 largest Brazilian banks, in the Study Transparency in Corporate Report published by Transparency International in January 2018.

 To achieve its goals, Neoenergia conducted a series of initiatives under its Integrity Program approved by the Board of Directors, in line with Brazil’s anticorruption laws.
 These initiatives involve all the group companies.
 The program is coordinated by the Compliance Superintendence, responsible, among other things, for planning, conceiving, executing, maintaining and assessing the Neoenergia and its subsidiaries Integrity Program, as well as drafting and revising Codes of Conduct, policies and procedures intended to promote and reinforce a culture of integrity based on ethical business principles.